NourFakih/Smartphone-Sensor-Based-Human-Activity-Recognition/README.md

 ---

-Let me know if you want a version with markdown formatting, or a shorter version for the GitHub preview.
+Would you like me to export this to a markdown (.md) file for direct upload to your GitHub repository?